-In connection with the HMC Acquisition, the Company assumed two license agreements with Vanderbilt University to maintain exclusive rights to patents on the Company's behalf.
+The Company has two license agreements with Vanderbilt University to maintain exclusive rights to patents on the Company's behalf.

-The Vanderbilt Exoskeleton License Agreement was entered into as of October 15, 2012 and will continue until April 29, 2038, unless sooner terminated.
-Under this agreement, the Company is required to pay 6% of net sales of licensed patent products and 3% of net sales of licensed software products.
+Under the Vanderbilt Exoskeleton License Agreement, the Company is required to pay 6% of net sales of licensed patent products and 3% of net sales of licensed software products.
 The minimum annual royalty for licensed products is \$250.
+The Vanderbilt Exoskeleton License Agreement will continue until April 29, 2038, unless sooner terminated.

-The Vanderbilt Knee License Agreement was entered into as of March 1, 2022 and will continue until February 15, 2041, unless sooner terminated.
-Under this agreement, the Company is required to pay 3.75% of net sales for licensed patent products and the minimum annual royalty is \$75 due on or before July 31, 2028 and \$100 per year thereafter.
+Under the Vanderbilt Knee License Agreement, the Company is required to pay 3.75% of net sales for licensed patent products and the minimum annual royalty is \$75 due on or before July 31, 2028 and \$100 per year thereafter.
+The Vanderbilt Knee License Agreement will continue until February 15, 2041, unless sooner terminated.